 Modern open plan Marston's food pub with beer garden on the Delph.
 Food until early evening.

 A quaint terraced pub with access via two unmistakable side entrances with overhanging lanterns.
 The fixed seating in the front bar is the focal point of the pub but a quieter, wallpapered room can be found at the rear.
 Up to four real ales are on sale.
 Cobs are available.
 The pub has a tendency to close early on midweek evenings.
 Disco and Karaoke nights Thursdays and Sundays.

 10 Delph Road

-Unspoilt brewery tap with an ornately decorated facade proclaiming the Shakespearian quotation "Blessing of your heart, you brew good ale".
-An elongated pub with a labyrinthine feel.
-The front bar is staunchly traditional, while the larger rear room has its own servery, leather seating and a dartboard.
+Unspoilt brewery tap with an ornately decorated facade proclaiming the Shakespearian quotation 'Blessing of your heart, you brew good ale'.
+An elongated pub with a labyrinthine feel, the front bar is staunchly traditional, while the larger rear room has its own servery, leather seating and a dartboard.
 The homely lounge was partly converted from former brewery offices.
-Black Country lunches, such as faggots and homemade pies, are served weekdays, with generously-filled rolls and pork pies at all times.
-Car park is opposite the pub.
-XXX is available for a short window of time in winter.
+Black Country lunches, such as faggots and home-made pies, are served weekdays, with generously filled rolls and pork pies at all times.

 - Waterfront Inn